nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddBookSequenceDiagram](images/AddSequenceDiagram.png)

 #### Adding a user with `add user`
-Add user follow the same logic as add book, but uses `AddUserArgumentsParser` and `AddUserCommand` in place of the add book variants.
+`add user` follows the same logic and thus closely follows the sequence diagram of `add book`, but uses `AddUserArgumentsParser` and `AddUserCommand` in place of the `add book` variants.

-The activity diagram for add user is as follows:

 ### Delete feature
 #### Deleting a book/user